SLP: Speech Language Therapy Licensure by State

 School Program Admissions

-University of St. Augustine for Health Sciences (Austin Campus) Master of Science in Speech-Language Pathology (MS-SLP)
+University of St. Augustine for Health Sciences (St. Augustine, FL Campus) Master of Science in Speech-Language Pathology (MS-SLP)

-Gain hands-on practice at the Austin, TX campus.
+Gain hands-on practice at the St. Augustine, FL campus.
 20 month CAA-ASHA accredited Master of Science in Speech-Language Pathology program.
 No GRE required!

 Website